 Health and safety of the plastics renewal process

 Plastics renewal does not involve incineration or combustion of any kind.
-We operate our process in an anaerobic environment, removing the oxygen that would be required for combustion.
+We operate our process in an anaerobic, oxygen-starved environment.
 Our technology uses pyrolysis to break the chemical bonds so that raw materials can be broken down into their original chemical chains and then transformed into other valuable products.
 Brightmark’s goal is, over time, for these chemical chains to be used predominantly as building blocks for plastic products, such as headphones, rain jackets, and sneakers, thereby decreasing the need for new plastic production.